OceanGlidersCommunity/Salinity_SOP/sections/salinity_dmqc.md

 Per dive tends to give cleaner data but can sometimes mask real signals (if regressed in depth, z).
 Applying the minimization per mission makes the assumption that the shape of the sensor doesn’t change and that the model is representative and so only one set of parameters is needed to represent a whole mission.
 In cases in which the hydrodynamic coefficients change (e.g. if there is biofouling), per dive or multiple dive segments may be a preferable choice.

+It should be noted that because such corrections require interpolating to a regular time grid, the (1) interpolation method and (2) correction scheme, can introduce energy at specific frequencies in post processing which can bias any form of spectral analysis for TS data down the line (ref to RBR Legato Dynamic Corrections report - https://oem.rbr-global.com/floats/files/5898249/34668603/1/1586804683000/0008228revA+Dynamic+corrections+for+the+RBRargo+CTD+2000dbar.pdf).